shipengcheng1230/Quaycle.jl/docs/src/interface_rheology.md

 # Rheology

 This package implements plastic deformation as the key for modeling asthenosphere dynamics.
+Currently, only `DiffusionCreep` and `DislocationCreep` are supported.

 ## Public Interface
 ```@autodocs